dmartinez16/dmartinez16/README.md

 ### 👨‍💻 About Me

-- 🎓 Systems Engineer with 3 years of experience as a Fullstack Developer.
+- 🎓 Software Engineer with 3 years of experience as a Fullstack Developer.
 - 💼 I specialize in **C# .NET**, building **REST APIs**, and working with **SQL Server** and **Oracle** databases.
 - ⚛️ Frontend experience with **React**, **JavaScript**, and modern UI development.
 - 🎨 Styling using **CSS**, **Sass**, and **Tailwind CSS**.